As online video becomes more and more popular, broadcasters are getting on board and creating monetizable video content.

 In recent decades, advertising has been the most common video monetization method on the internet by far.
 An example of this would be the ads you tend to skip before a YouTube video.
 According to a Digital TV Research report, advertising revenue will reach $47 billion by 2023.
-But, it’s 2020, and people don’t enjoy being followed around by advertisements.
-They don’t want to have to watch a 30-second ad before a video and they’ve become more inclined to pay for a subscription to eliminate these types of ads.
-Those who haven’t start paying for a subscription are using ad blockers to eliminate having to see these advertisements.
-Today, ad blockers block around 40 percent of online ads.

 Table of Contents

-- What is a Video Paywall
+- What is Video Monetization?

-- What is Video Monetization
+- What is a Video Paywall?

 - Using Your Own Monetization Platform